 Traditional Shop Systems: Dependencies Rule

 In a classic monolithic shop system, back end and front end are tightly interconnected.
 This means that individual system components have numerous interdependencies.
 Changes to the front end usually have a direct impact on other system areas.
 For example, adjustments are also necessary for the back end, CMS or checkout.
 Therefore, updates become more time-consuming and often more expensive.
 The whole system becomes more prone to errors.
-If you use a traditional shop system as a complete solution without customising it further, it usually works quite well.
+If you use a traditional shop system as a complete solution without customizing it further, it usually works quite well.
 Therefore, small shops, in particular, prefer this solution.

-By contrast, larger companies need a higher degree of individualisation that scales.
+By contrast, larger companies need a higher degree of individualization that scales.
 They not only sell a large variety of products to different target groups.
 They use various sales channels and tools that require more flexibility so that large companies quickly reach their limits with a traditional shop system.
 For them, it often pays to switch to headless or modular commerce.

 Headless Commerce: Decoupling Is Key

 The most fundamental difference between a traditional and a headless system is its architecture.
 Back end and front end are decoupled and can be developed independently of each other.
 Data is exchanged using APIs (interfaces).
 All information is centrally and uniformly provided by the back end.
 How the front end interprets this data is not determined in the backend, but the front end.
 This way, for example, the website can undergo a redesign without having to make major changes in the back end.

 Headless commerce is already essential for many eCommerce businesses.
 And for many, a simple headless approach is also sufficient – especially when it comes to maintaining the status quo or adding some new features.
 However, high-growth online and omnichannel retailers have special requirements.
 It's all about speed, performance, and scalability.
 Seamless synchronization.
 Automation.
 Integration of optimized processes.
 In general, headless commerce already offers good basic prerequisites for all this.
 However, it's the little things that count.